 For his latest project, the actor is playing himself, as he strives to put the record straight about the country he's descended from on both sides.

-Premiering tonight, "Stanley Tucci: Searching For Italy" explores the food of six of Italy's best loved places: Naples and the Amalfi Coast, Rome, Bologna, Milan, Tuscany and Sicily.
+Season one of "Stanley Tucci: Searching For Italy" explores the food of six of Italy's best loved places: Naples and the Amalfi Coast, Rome, Bologna, Milan, Tuscany and Sicily.

 But while it all revolves around the food, the Academy Award nominee was keen to get into the history, culture and politics of Italy -- and why all those things are inseparable from what's on your plate.